juhasev/sample-ninja-help/email-templates.md

 ### Cloning existing templates
 If you wish to have the same settings as some other existing template, you may also clone an existing template and use that as a basis for the new template.
 Click on the **CLONE** icon on each template row to do so.

+### Deleting templates
+Templates can be deleted by clicking on the **TRASH CAN** icon on each row.
+You can safely delete templates even if they are used in the projects.
+When you create a project, a copy of the selected template is used; therefore, even if you delete a template "in use," that does not affect running projects.

 ### Email groups
 Email invitations and reminders can be assigned into template groups.
 A project invitation and reminder can be configured to use a random template from the specified group.
 This comes with the following benefits: